A First Look at Bugs in LLM Inference Engines: Conclusion

 \section{Conclusion}

-We present the first study on bugs in LLM inference engines, addressing a critical gap in understanding the symptoms, root cause, and commonality of bugs.
+We present the first study on bugs in LLM inference engines, addressing a critical gap in understanding the bug symptoms, root cause, commonality, fix effort, fix strategies, and temporal evolution of bugs.

 By examining five well-known engines, we identify six bug symptoms, 28 root causes, and strong correlation of these characteristics across engines, offering insights into efficient bug detection and location.
 Our primary findings include that (1) Five factors are useful for oracle setting under undetermined LLM outputs; (2) Diverse oracles beyond crashes are needed for LLM inference engine testing; (3) We reveal actionable diagnostic patterns for all identified bug symptoms.
-Our research provides an empirical foundation for analyzing and testing LLM inference engines, with practical implications for different stakeholders.
+Our research provides an empirical foundation for analyzing and testing LLM inference engines, with practical implications for different stakeholders and general guidelines for LLM inference engine development.